-Prior to the first meeting of the Committee, all petitioners (or their representatives) will be asked to confirm that they wish to appear before the Committee.
+All petitioners (or their agents) should attend on the first day on which the Committee meets, so as to establish their right to appear before the Committee.
 If they do not do this the Committee will assume that the petitioner no longer wishes to be "heard" on his or her petition (that is, the petition will be treated as though it had been withdrawn).
 If a petitioner or representative knows in advance that they cannot attend on the first day they should contact the Private Bill Office in advance so that alternative arrangements can be made.